yuhang2685/LeetCode-NoteBook-Python3/README.md

 * Open a notebook to write it down.
 It is where we make our hands dirty dealing with details.
 * Bottom-up refinement with an example.
 * Start with output or return, place them at different locations.
-* Around return output to add functional blocks and comment briefly for how to come up with the return.
+* Around return output to add code blocks for it and comment briefly for how to come up with the return.
-* Structure the blocks by cases or loops and comment briefly for each part.
+* Structure the blocks by cases or loops and comment briefly for each one.
 * Add initializations.
 * Add guards.
 * Double check with the margin cases.
 * Verify by drawing test cases and manipulating them with our code.
 Modify the code to handle the error.
 * Use compiler knowledge on codes for possible optimization.
-* Optimize our codes by combining redundant, but sometimes it reduces readibility.
+* Optimize (concise) our codes by combining redundant, but sometimes it reduces readibility.
+* Move on to *After implementation*.

 ## After implementation
 - #### Copy it to LeetCode and submit.
-- #### Record bugs and do analysis.
+- #### Record bugs you couldn't find and do reasoning.
-- #### Check with other solutions for improvements.
+- #### Check with otherones answers for improvements.
+- #### Move on to *How to check with other solutions*.

 ## How to check with other solutions
-- #### Benefit to check with standard solutions and those in "Discuss" (click "Most Votes" and only for 2 pages).
+- #### Benefit to check with standard solutions and those in "Discuss" (click "Most Votes" and only for <=2 pages).
 - #### Use "Debugger" to understand the solution step by step if necessary.
-- #### Abstract their tricks to extend our tricks set for this topic.
+- #### Abstract their tricks and find out how to come up with the tricks from the questions, then also extend our tricks set for this topic.
 - #### Evaluate and compare time-space complexity of all solutions.
 - #### Mark the problem number down and review it in the near future.